ziyi-zhang-mark/javascript/js-understand-the-weird-parts.md

 //      constructor: ƒ Person(firstname, lastname)
 //      __proto__: Object

+// better to set method in prototype than function constructor, because here in prototype, you need only one copy - save memory space
 Person.prototype.getFormalFullName = function () {
   return this.lastname + " " + this.firstname;
 };